 The insurance points system, developed under the North Carolina Safe Driver Incentive Plan (SDIP) is designed to assign a percentage by which your vehicle insurance carrier can raise your insurance rates for convictions of North Carolina Traffic Citations.
 The increase stays in place for three years.
 An example would be driving 56 miles-per-hour in a 45 miles-per-hour zone resulting in an increase of your insurance rate by 45% for the next three years.

-Navigating these point systems can be difficult, allow Durham Traffic Attorney and Fuquay Varina Traffic Attorney M. Moseley Matheson to assist you through this process.
+Navigating these point systems can be difficult, allow Raleigh traffic Attorney, M. Moseley Matheson to assist you through this process.
 Call him today at 919-335-5291 for your FREE CONSULTATION.